-Yappy Hours have become extremely popular in recent years – and so have requests for puppy photo booths.
 Yappy Hours are often promoted as a great advertising tool for up-and-coming pet photographers.
 Community liaisons and community members clearly seem to be fans – they are everywhere after all.
 But are they a good deal for pet photographers, dog owners and event hosts?

 In all honesty, most Yappy Hours are a massive failure.
 But they don’t have to be.
 Keep reading if you’d like to learn why these dog friendly events are usually a huge failure, common pitfalls to avoid when planning a Yappy Hour, the questions you need to ask to ensure you’re hiring the right pet photographer and discuss a few alternatives for Yappy Hour hosts that are actually worth considering.